aflin/rampart/docs/source/sql4.rst

 rule of thumb is “The longer the word, the faster the search”.

-Also, neither type of Metamorph index is useful for special pattern matchers (REX, XPM, NPM) as these terms cannot be indexed.
+Also, neither type of Metamorph index is useful for special pattern matchers (REX, XPM, NPM) as these terms cannot be indexed (see :ref:`mm5:Types of Searches in Metamorph`).
 If other indexable terms are present in the query, the index will be used with them to narrow the result list, but a post-search or possibly even a complete linear scan of the table may be needed to resolve special